-In this quick tutorial, you'll discover an easy way to set up a failover server for your SFTP server a.k.a.
-SFTP active-passive high availability cluster.
+In this quick tutorial, you'll discover an easy way to set up a failover server for your SFTP server and in turn build an SFTP active-passive high availability cluster.

 What we're trying to achieve